1. Freebies recommendations

 -"Ultimate Guide To Compression" and "Vocal EQ Cheat Sheet" (helps with non-vocal stuff as well) also by Cymatics

--"Mastering Audio: The Art and the Science" by Bob Katz if you need more after reading the previous ones
+-"Mastering Audio: The Art and the Science" by Bob Katz if you need more after reading and watching the previous ones

--Sound On Sound articles if you feel like learning even more
+-Sound On Sound articles if you feel like reading even more